Lancaster Red Roses (basketball): History

 After the 1946-47 season, the Red Roses and the Barons left the EPBL, joining the American Basketball League.
-After losing five of their first six games in the ABL, the Red Roses rejoined the Eastern League for 28-game season.
+After losing five of their first six games in the ABL, the Red Roses rejoined the Eastern League for a 28-game season.
 Although the team retained most of its original ABL roster, they were without Whitey Von Neida, who joined the Tri-Cities Blackhawks of the National Basketball League (which later become the National Basketball Association).

 The Red Roses' third season was a disaster.
 The team started league play about two weeks after the rest of the teams had their home openers, and stumbled through a 2-3 record in their first five games.
 After missing a scheduled road game to Williamsport, the Roses were suspended from play by EPBL President William Morgan, ruling that the Roses did not make a viable effort to get to Williamsport for the game.
 After Lancaster owner Rothermel Wise and business manager Benny Volk explained they could not make the trip due to hazardous road conditions, Lancaster was restored to the EPBL.
 A few days later, the Red Roses filed for bankruptcy, claiming liabilities of $3,824.05 and assets of $548.15.
 Immediately the Red Roses franchise was terminated from the league, with a new entity, the Lancaster Rockets, assuming the rest of the Red Roses' scheduled dates.

 The Continental Basketball Association also hosted the Lancaster Lightning from 1981-1985.
 After the 1985 season, the Lightning moved to Baltimore and eventually to Rockford, Illinois where they became the Rockford Lightning.